Frequently Asked Questions

 Work, learn online

 The CDC recommends wearing cloth face coverings as a mitigation practice.
 Recent studies have shown COVID-19 can be spread by people who don’t show symptoms.
 Requiring a face covering helps minimize exposure to infection and spread of the illness.
 This helps protect the health of students, faculty and staff – and the entire Ames community.
-Wearing your face covering helps protect those around you.
-Their face coverings help protect you.
+Wearing a face covering helps protect those around you and their face coverings help protect you.
 Please review ISU's complete face covering policy.

 Cloth face coverings are available for purchase at the ISU Bookstore, located in the Memorial Union.
 Individually wrapped disposable face masks are available in vending machines across campus, and in the five markets operated by ISU Dining: